salesforce/lwc-rfcs/text/0000-dynamic-components.md

 Cons:
  * Very restrictive, (no explicit HTML attrs, no explicit events, etc.)
  * Not very ergonomic, and maybe hard to explain how it works.
- * Confusing because they will not know that it must be created everytime the render mechod is called.
+ * Confusing because they will not know that it must be created every time the render method is called.

 _Note: the render() method might also expect a promise of the dynamic element._